samstudy/6_password_strength/README.md

 - Run the script like **python password_strength.py**
-- After you should input your password to find out it's strenght -**Notify:1--weak....,10-the strongest**
+- After you should input your password to find out it's strenght(**Notify:1--weak....,10-the strongest**)

 ### Requirement